ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Learning Objectives

 - Describe the role of a web framework such as Rails
+- Describe the components of an MVC application
 - Diagram & annotate the lifecycle of an HTTP request in Ruby on Rails
 - Explain how Ruby on Rails implements MVC
 - List the most common folders in a rails application and describe their purpose